 Notes and substitutions

-- Sugar: For the caramel, I used light brown sugar for the first caramel layer, then dark brown for a clumpier second coat.
-Granulated sugar is also an option.
+- Sugar: I used half of the brown sugar for a smooth first caramel layer, then added the remaining brown sugar for a chunkier second coating.
+Granulated sugar or muscovado sugar are other options.

 How to make this recipe

-Step 1: Heat your skillet over medium-high heat.
-Add enough oil to submerge the bananas at least halfway.
-Once the oil is hot, carefully add the bananas and fry them for about 2 minutes until slightly softened.
+Heat your skillet over medium-high heat.
+Pour in enough oil to cover the bananas at least halfway.
+When the oil is hot, gently drop in the bananas and fry them for about 2 minutes until they start to soften.

-Step 2: Add half of the brown sugar (light brown sugar) and allow it to caramelize to a light amber color.
-Keep tossing the bananas to ensure they are uniformly coated in the caramel.
+Add half of the brown sugar and let it melt into a light amber caramel.
+Keep tossing the bananas around in the pan to make sure they get evenly coated with the caramel.

-Step 3: Sprinkle the remaining brown sugar (dark brown sugar) over the bananas.
+Sprinkle the rest of the brown sugar over the bananas.

-Step 4: Toss continuously until the sugar begins to clump.
-Before the second batch of sugar fully melts, remove the bananas from the oil and turn off the heat.
-This will help create a beautiful texture and crunch.
+Keep tossing until the sugar starts to clump.
+Before the second batch of sugar completely melts, take the cooked bananas out of the oil and turn off the heat.

-Enjoy your Banana Cue with a refreshing Avocado Shake, Mango Shake, or Watermelon Slushie.
+Enjoy your Banana Cue with a refreshing Sago at Gulaman, Avocado Shake, Mango Shake, or Watermelon Slushie.

 Recipe FAQs

-Saba bananas are a variety commonly found in the Philippines and other parts of Southeast Asia, primarily used for cooking.
-They are larger, firmer, and less sweet when raw.
-They are characterized by their thick peel, distinctive angular shape, and yellow color with dark spots when fully ripe.
+Saba bananas are a type of banana popular in the Philippines and other parts of Southeast Asia, mainly used for cooking.
+They're bigger, firmer, and not as sweet as your typical banana when raw.
+Recognizable by their thick skin and unique angular shape, saba bananas turn yellow with dark spots when they're fully ripe.

 Other dessert recipes you may like